Why do petrol prices rise and fall?

-Crude oil prices have risen dramatically over the last few years, driven by strong global demand, limited spare oil production capacity, and continuing political instability in certain oil producing regions.
+The cost of crude oil contributes to almost 50 percent of the retail price of petroleum, and has the most significant long-term impact.
+Crude oil prices have risen dramatically over the last few years, driven by a strong global demand, limited spare oil production capacity, and continuing political instability in certain oil producing regions.

 Global economic expansion is driving what the U.S. International Energy Agency (IEA) says is the biggest increase in oil demand in 24 years.
 In particular, energy consumption in the emerging economies of non-OECD countries is expected to increase by 73 percent between 2006 and 2030.
 The driver behind the fast-paced growth in energy demand in these countries is strong long-term GDP growth.